This Knowledge Base article describes how to use Appdome’s AI/ML in your CI/CD pipeline to continuously

 }

-Using Appdome, there are no development or coding prerequisites to build secured Mobile Apps by using Allow Native HTTP.
+Using Appdome, there are no development or coding prerequisites to build secured Mobile Apps by using Allow App-Originated HTTP.
 There is no SDK and no library to code or implement in the app and no gateway to deploy in your network.
 All protections are built into each app and the resulting app is self-defending and self-protecting.

 After successfully securing your app by using Appdome, there are several available options to complete your project, depending on your app lifecycle or workflow.
 These include: